 • Registration: All people who attend MUST be registered for the conference.
 No exceptions.
 Name tags will be provided to all registered members, and must be worn at all times throughout the conference.
 Sticker name tags will be available upon request for those who prefer them

 • Independent Unschooling Teens: Independent unschooling teens who wish to attend without a parent or guardian may do so as long as a parent or legal guardian completes a Release of Claim form found with the “Independent Youth Registration” in the conference store.

 • Conference staff: Please be responsive to conference staff.
 The staff members are volunteers and are there to help the conference run smoothly for everybody.
 If a problem is noticed, expect a staff person to discuss it with you.
 However, conference staff members are NOT responsible for watching children or conflict resolution.
 YOU are responsible for your child(ren).
-If you have a question about what is or is not appropriate behavior at LIG, please ask Mary Gold (Conference Coordinator), or one of the other experienced staff members.
+If you have a question about what is or is not appropriate behavior at LIG, please ask Mary Jensen (Conference Coordinator), or one of the other experienced staff members.

 • Public Spaces: Embassy Suites policy prohibits outside food or drink in the public areas of the hotel, including the conference lobby.
 Food and Beverage in the public areas must be provided by the hotel.
 Food and beverage brought in from an outside source must be consumed in a guest suite or offsite.

 • Safety: Remember that no matter how comfortable we all feel during the conference weekend, the hotel is still a public space.
 Please be aware and appropriately cautious.

 • Hotel Pool Rules: Children 16 and under MUST be accompanied by a responsible adult, even if they are great swimmers.
 No exceptions.
 Make sure your child knows who is there with them.
 Remember, use of these facilities is at your own risk.
 It’s important to be aware of what is happening when there are people in the water.
 There are no lifeguards.
 You are responsible for you and your family.